-Our Spring 2019 cohort will last 20 weeks, from early January to June.
-Classes will be held Mondays, Tuesdays, Wednesdays and Saturdays, for 14 hours per week, plus homework (computer lab space is available for student use outside of class).
+Our training bootcamp lasts roughly 18 weeks, from early January to June.
+Classes will be held Mondays, Tuesdays, Wednesdays and Saturdays, for 12.5 hours per week, plus homework (computer lab space is available for student use outside of class).

 No. Most programmers are self-taught, and did not learn their skills in college.
 A college degree is a major achievement and brings a wide variety of benefits, including greater employability and a quicker path to higher-paying jobs.
 That said, skilled programmers can find lucrative work even before or during college.

 We think so!
 Software developers are in high demand in today's economy.
 By one estimate there are currently 17,000 open computing jobs in Massachusetts.
-Software developers can earn $40,000-$60,000 per year, often without a college education.
+Software developers can earn $40,000-$60,000 per year, or more, often without a college education.

 It depends on what you're building.
 But if you like puzzles and are willing to work hard, you can learn to build beautiful and dynamic websites and apps even if you've never programmed before.